Your ideal role could be ...

 • 17%Growth

-In employment of health information technologists and medical registrars over the next decade
+in employment of health information technologists and medical registrars over the next decade

 • $55KMedian Salary

-For health information technologists and medical registrars, ranging from $30K to $98K averages
+for health information technologists and medical registrars, ranging from $30K to $98K averages

 • 3.4KJobs Opening

-Predicted annually over the next decade due to workers retiring or transferring careers
+predicted annually over the next decade due to workers retiring or transferring careers

 U.S. Bureau of Labor Statistics